MDUmar-sudo/Infix-to-Postfix-Prefix-Converter/README.md

 # INFIX TO POSTFIX OR PREFIX CONVERTER

-This program convrts infix expression to postfix or prefix using stack.
+This program converts infix expression to postfix or prefix using stack.